muratk3n/thirdwave/en/README.md

 ---

-Why is the use of renewable fuel, even from fossil, preferable?
+Why is the use of renewable fuel, even if produced from fossil, preferable?

 Easier enforcement.